Kunull/Writeups/docs/ROP Emporium/split.md

 +--------------------------+

 =====================================================================
-pwnme() return <-- eip
+eip --> pwnme() return
 	## This gadget will pop the value pointed to by the esp into eip
 =====================================================================

 Stack:-